 OVERALL RISK : MEDIUM

-Shenzhen is the place which is quite safe according to Western standards, in comparison to other cities around the world with the approximately same number of tourists.
+Shenzhen is the place that is quite safe according to Western standards, in comparison to other cities around the world with approximately the same number of tourists.
 Violent crime is rare, prostitution is common and pickpocket gangs are in action at the crowded areas, where foreigners are often victims.
 However, if they remain vigilant, they will not become easy prey.

 TRANSPORT & TAXIS RISK : MEDIUM

-The Shenzhen Metro is the most appropriate and safe means of transport around the Shenzhen city area due to the fact that a driver would not give you problems by taking you far away from your destination, unlike the cab drivers.
-When choosing the taxi, look for the plastic stand on the right hand dashboard which represents the license.
+The Shenzhen Metro is the most appropriate and safe means of transport around the Shenzhen city area because a driver would not give you problems by taking you far away from your destination, unlike the cab drivers.
+When choosing the taxi, look for the plastic stand on the right-hand dashboard which represents the license.
 Driving in Shenzhen is chaotic, so tourists need to be extremely careful when crossing the street and always use over or underpasses.

 PICKPOCKETS RISK : HIGH